don-ferris/MediaMonger/README.md

 2. Start the containerized stack:
     ```bash
     docker compose up -d
   • setup wizard runs automatically on first run

 3. Follow the guided tutorial to configure:
   • RealDebrid account
   • Jellyfin instance
   • DebridMediaManager
   • MediaMonger settings

-4. Open the MediaMonger web UI in your browser and begin building your offline library.
+4. go to [your server IP]:2222 to open the MediaMonger web UI in your browser and begin building your offline library.
+5. Go to [your server IP] to use Jellyfin and start watching movies from your library.

 ---